Simply copy and paste the following command line in your terminal to create your first Strapi project.

-During the past years, much content popped up all over the Internet about the Design System topic.
+Over the past years, much content about the Design System topic popped up all over the Internet.
 However, you probably already discovered that building a Design System is not an easy task (especially if you plan to build it on top of an existing product).
-The biggest companies tend to hire their workforce dedicated to Design Systems regarding the massive amount of work it represents.
+The biggest companies tend to hire their workforce dedicated to Design Systems regarding the massive work it represents.
 Design Systems are science to themselves.

 There is no proper definition to explain what a Design System is.
 It depends on the type of organization you work in.
 Nevertheless, it improves your product consistency and user experience in many ways.
-In fact, it helps you to get an overview of your global choices and make better decisions.
+It helps you to get an overview of your global choices and make better decisions.

-A Design System is a product in itself that is aimed to evolve in time.
-Most of the Design Systems include style guides, libraries, codebases, ... (or whatever you would call them).
-Generally speaking, it reconciles designs and code to form a unique entity called Design System.
-Still, you can choose also to include brand and marketing assets, a tone of voice, copywriting, vocal messages, Customer Success emails, ...
+A Design System is a product that aims to evolve in time.
+Most of the Design Systems include style guides, libraries, and codebases, ... (or whatever you call them).
+Generally, it reconciles designs and codes to form a unique entity called a Design System.
+Still, you can also choose to include brand and marketing assets, a tone of voice, copywriting, vocal messages, and Customer Success emails, ...
 It's definitely up to you and the stage you currently are at.

 We were super lucky at Strapi to be able to work on our Design System based on a very new UI.
 I do believe that it simplified our work and helped us see different opportunities.

-Preferably with neutral people so your options are not biased.
+Preferably with neutral people, so your options are not biased.
 That way, you will be able to prioritize or reject things properly.
-It would be more difficult to do it with the people who suggested the opportunities.
+It would be more difficult to do it with those who suggested the opportunities.

 As mentioned earlier, you don't need to do everything in one go.
 Anticipation is the hardest part.

 Note: The scale starts from XS (very small) to XL (very large).
 It gradually indicates the effort or impact.
-For instance, an XL impact with a S effort opportunity will therefore be privileged.
+For instance, an XL impact with an S effort opportunity will be privileged.

-If you run an Open-Source project, as we do at Strapi, you will need to think of how to include your community.
-Some ways of doing it are having a UI Kit, letting them participate in the creation and/or implementation, having look & feel feedback from them, ...
+If you run an Open-Source project, as we do at Strapi, you must consider how to include your community.
+Some ways of doing it are having a UI Kit, letting them participate in the creation and/or implementation, and having a look & feel feedback from them, ...

 As a side note, if you would like to offer a UI Kit, make sure your components' naming is the same between it and your tech library!

-I include in it: UI, UX, Tech specifications and guidelines.
-Even if you don't plan to release your Design System publicly, think of the newcomers of your company.
+I include in it: UI, UX, Tech specifications, and guidelines.
+Even if you don't plan to release your Design System publicly, think of the newcomers to your company.
 During their onboarding, you will thank yourself for having everything already formalized.

 If you don't know where to start, you could ask users with disabilities to help you out.
 Otherwise, there are also a lot of free and cool tools on the Internet! (ex: Wave, Axe dev tool, MacOS screen reader, ...)